Jacudibu/hexagon-tactics/docs/bla.md

 # Multiplayer
 If we separate Game Logic into a separate crate and have the client just be a visual representation of game data, multiplayer would be very easy to add, both Co-Op and PvP.
 As would adding extra AIs be.

+# Basic Modding Support
+By parsing all game data from external files at game launch, certain aspects like classes, skills, monsters and events will be easy to change or extend.